 The Dodecanese islands are perhaps the most ethereally beautiful part of the Aegean.
 Set in a sparkling topaz-blue sea, they have a rich and intricate history stretching back millennia, and a distinctive culture.
-From the deck of our gulet, you will cruise in comfort as the islands come to you, each with its own distinctive silhouette and story: mountainous Kalymnos; Nisyros with its brooding volcanic cone; Patmos crowned by its extraordinary monastery – a World Heritage Site; and serene, secluded Pserimos.
-Anchoring in coves of the bluest shimmering water and harbours with bright white houses rising above you, you can relax as you wish before dining on meals freshly-prepared on board or go to specially selected tavernas on the islands themselves.
+Aboard our elegant gulet, you will ride in comfort as the islands come to you, each with its own distinctive silhouette and story: mountainous Kalymnos; Nisyros with its brooding volcanic cone; Patmos crowned by its extraordinary monastery – a World Heritage Site – and serene, secluded Leipsoi.
+Anchoring in coves of the bluest shimmering water and harbours with bright white houses rising above, you can relax as you wish before dining on meals freshly-prepared on board or go to specially selected tavernas on the islands themselves.
 In a tranquil and unhurried way, you can drink in the vistas of picturesque villages, rocky backdrops and volcanic cones as verdant headlands and glittering bays slide by.

 The islands have a long history as a place where cultures met and learned from each other, or came into conflict.
 Our expert guides will introduce you to some of the finest traces of this long past.
 You will see the great columned temples of the Greeks, including the famed healing shrine of the god Asklepios on Kos, and their spectacular statues, some newly brought up from the depths of the sea.
-Roman imperial rule brought with it the fine houses of aristocrats, blessed with cool sheltering colonnades and intricate mosaics, and the buildings that supported their busy trading, a testament to a long era of peace.
-As the Roman Empire became the Christian Byzantine Empire, so we find artists’ hands turning to the intense emotion-filled icons of Orthodox Christianity, and lovingly-made manuscripts prepared in the exceptional monasteries central to their way of life.
+Roman imperial rule brought with it great commerce and affluence, as witnessed by elaborate homes and their fine contents, a testament to a long era of peace.
+As the Roman Empire became the Christian Byzantine Empire, so we find artists’ hands turning to the intense and timeless emotion-filled icons of Orthodox Christianity, and lovingly-made manuscripts prepared in the exceptional monasteries central to their way of life.

 With the fading of Byzantine power, we encounter new strands in our story: the Crusader Knights of St John, who ruled the islands and added their own military stamp to them as they strove long and hard in a doomed struggle to maintain an increasingly-isolated Christian outpost in the east.
 The long Ottoman years followed, adding another layer with their own characteristic architecture and culture, fountain houses and baths.
 From the unexpected and singular traces of Italian occupation, we reach modern times and the captivating culture of today’s islanders.
-From the food, sounds and atmosphere of the welcoming tavernas, to the unique local craft of sponge-diving, you will come away feeling truly immersed in this varied archipelago’s many delights.
+From the food, sounds and atmosphere of the welcoming tavernas, via a wine-tasting taking in local produce prized by hard graft from a most unlikely landscape, to the unique local craft of sponge-diving, on this gulet cruise in Greece, you will come away feeling truly immersed in this varied archipelago’s many delights.

 Arrival and Departure Information